nextensio/docs/content/en/Architecture/onboarding/_index.md

 This step is optional.
 By default, all user traffic is permitted without any routing support.
 Note that multiple instances of a service are still possible even without routing - the instances will be selected based on round-robin load-balancing.

-For bootstrapping, we can skip this step.
+Also, the default 'Easy' mode does not require dealing directly with policies.
+Instead, policies are created via higher level rules.
+We will therefore skip this step.
 The types of policies and their full capabilities will be explained in a later section.

 ### STEP6: Run connectors in data centers